-Rod and Jackie Allen continue to serve in a multitude of ways throughout Northwest Argentina.
+Rod and Jackie Allen serve in Northwest Argentina.
 Jackie runs and maintains the Cerrillos Conference Centre - a popular place for picnics, baptisms, workshops, and seminars.
 Rod is director of the Argentine Baptist Seminary in Salta, where he also teaches, writes curriculum and leads workshops for the students.
-In addition, Rod also serves on the board of the Baptist Union, counseling churches and pastors.
-They worked last term with a small church helping in a restoration program.
-Rod took the leadership role of pastor and did the Sunday evening preaching, and taught the adolescent Sunday School class on Sunday mornings.
-Jackie worked with the women of the church teaching them the basic spiritual disciplines of the Christian life.
-The Allen's find that the most exciting aspect of missions work is seeing the people they train put Biblical principles into practice.
-They feel that it is a privilege to serve in Salta.
-2 Timothy 2:2 describes their desire to serve; training Argentinians to reach the world for Christ.
+In addition, Rod serves on the board of the Baptist Union, counseling churches and pastors.\nThe Allen's worked last term with a small church in a restoration program.
+Rod took the leadership role of pastor, preached Sunday evening, and taught the adolescent Sunday School class on Sunday mornings.
+Jackie worked with the women of the church, teaching them the basic spiritual disciplines of the Christian life.
+The Allens find the most exciting aspect of missions work is seeing the people they train put Biblical principles into practice.
+They feel privileged to serve.
+2 Timothy 2:2 describes their desire to serve by training Argentinians to reach the world for Christ.

 John & Dee Cook

 Indigenous Ministries seeks to reach nationals through nationals with the Gospel in difficult access countries.
-With the Church as the central focus, Indigenous Ministries works through local nationals in Egypt, Iraq, India and the Philippines using practical and effective ministry methods to draw hearts to a transformational life in Christ.
+With the Church as the central focus, Indigenous Ministries works through local nationals in Egypt, Iraq, India, and the Philippines using practical and effective ministry methods to draw hearts to a transformational life in Christ.
 Training is an important part of IM, and in 2003 Indigenous Ministries co-founded Grace Bible College in central India which now has a thriving student body on a two acre campus.
-Pastoral training in several countries is ongoing as well a church planting.
-John is the CEO of IM, overseeing national and international operations, and Dee is the director of Beautiful International Women’s Ministry, ministering to women in Hindu and Arabic communities overseas.
-They have been married and in full time ministry together for 42 years and have four grown children, seven wonderful grands, and two dogs, Chase and Barstow.
+Pastoral training in several countries is ongoing as well as church planting. \nJohn serves as the CEO of IM, overseeing national and international operations.
+Dee is the director of "Beautiful International Women’s Ministry," ministering to women in Hindu and Arabic communities overseas.
+They have been married and in full time ministry together for 42 years and have four grown children, seven wonderful grandchildren, and two dogs: Chase and Barstow.
 They enjoy reading, walking, hiking, biking, sailing and traveling together.
-John is an accomplished beekeeper and Dee is a quilter and artist.
-Indigenous Ministries has three Child Sponsorship Programs, including a growing and very effective program in Iraq helping Iraqi and Syrian refugee families.
-Getting the children the practical helps they so desperately need such as food, backpacks, school uniforms is wonderful, but, in addition, our local teams (all themselves refugees) bring the children together for regular meetings with songs, games, Bible lessons and healthy interaction, helping the children to heal from the traumas they have experienced at the hands of ISIS both in Iraq and Syria.
-To learn more about sponsoring a child or getting involved in the annual backpack/school supplies fundraiser, please visit IM’s website.
+John is an accomplished beekeeper and Dee is a quilter and artist. \nIndigenous Ministries has three Child Sponsorship Programs, including a growing and very effective program in Iraq helping Iraqi and Syrian refugee families give their children the practical helps they so desperately need such as food, backpacks, and school uniforms is wonderful.
+Local teams (all themselves refugees) bring the children together for regular meetings with songs, games, Bible lessons and healthy interaction, which aid the children in healing from the traumas they have experienced at the hands of ISIS, both in Iraq and Syria.
+To learn more about sponsoring a child or getting involved in the annual backpack/school supplies fundraiser, please visit IM’s website.\n \n Link: www.IndigenousMinistries.org \nContact: Indigenous Ministries, 15455 Gleneagle Drive, Suite 130, Colorado Springs, CO 80921, 719-302-3028. \n \n“For we are his workmanship, created in Christ Jesus for good works, which God prepared beforehand, that we should walk in them.”
+Ephesians 2:10, ESV

 Rod & Angelika Ragsdale